geerlingguy/JJG-Ansible-Windows/README.md

 ## Usage

-In your Vagrantfile, use a conditional provisioning statement if you want to use this script (which runs Ansible from within the VM instead of on your host—this example assumes your playbook and the inventory file are all within a 'provisioning' folder, and this script is within provisioning/JJG-Ansible-Windows):
+In your Vagrantfile, use a conditional provisioning statement if you want to use this script (which runs Ansible from within the VM instead of on your host—this example assumes your playbook is inside within a 'provisioning' folder, and this script is within provisioning/JJG-Ansible-Windows):

 ```ruby
 # Use rbconfig to determine if we're on a windows host or not.